Academic Minor Program (15 credits)

 The minor says, “All courses must be approved by an ALC academic advisor.”
 Is that true?

 Yes.
 Due to the flexible nature of the minor, no courses are automatically approved to meet the requirements.
 Which courses to take is a conversation that must happen before semesters in which you will be taking a course to fulfill a minor requirement.
-These conversations are to be with an advisor—either through a one-on-one advising session, an email to firstname.lastname@example.org, or the Google Hang-out advising sessions (only open to declared students).
+These conversations are to be with an advisor—either through a one-on-one advising session or through an email to firstname.lastname@example.org.
 During these appointments, the courses are then added to your progress towards degree (PTD) worksheet that is stored on your advising file.
 If you do not get approval from an advisor, there is no guarantee that the courses you have chosen to take can be used towards the minor requirements.